How to Become an RN in Kentucky: 5 Steps

 • Pay the $200 exam fee.

-In case you don’t pass the NCLEX on your first try, you’ll receive a Candidate Performance Report (CPR) along with a letter from the KBN.
-You’ll need to study the areas where you struggled and wait at least 45 days before retaking the NCLEX.
+Tip: In case you don’t pass the NCLEX on your first try, you’ll receive a Candidate Performance Report (CPR) along with a letter from the KBN.
+You’ll need to wait at least 45 days before retaking the NCLEX.
+If you’re working on a provisional license, it’s automatically invalidated if you fail the NCLEX twice.
+In this case, you must stop working and wait until you pass before resuming work.

 Step 3: Apply for a Kentucky RN License

 But here’s where it gets even better: Kentucky is part of the Nurse Licensure Compact (NLC), which means you can apply for a multistate RN license.
-This allows you to work not just in Kentucky but also in over 40 other compact states.
+This allows you to work not just in Kentucky but also in 43 other compact states.
 Whether you’re interested in travel nursing, remote work opportunities, or moving to other states, a compact license gives you the freedom to practice in a variety of locations without the hassle of applying for endorsement.

 Step 4: Start Your Job Hunt